NEOMA-MSc-Financial-Markets/NEOMA_MSC_Financial_Markets/README.md

 	•	Python 3.x
-	•	Dependencies: yfinance, numpy, pandas, scipy, matplotlib, seaborn, statsmodels
+	•	Dependencies: yfinance, numpy, pandas, scipy, matplotlib, seaborn, statsmodels Usage

-Usage

 	1. Configure TICKERS, START_DATE, END_DATE, and RISK_FREE_RATE constants in the script.
 	2. Execute the script: python portfolio_analysis.py
 	3. Follow prompts to include/exclude stocks with extreme values.

+Running the Project

+To simplify the setup process and ensure all dependencies are correctly installed, we've provided a bash script that creates a virtual environment, installs the required packages, and runs the main Python script.
+Follow these steps to use it:
+Make sure you have Python 3.11 installed on your system.

+Save the following script as run_portfolio_optimization.sh in the same directory as your main_portfolio_optimization.py file: bash

+	#!/bin/bash

+	# Create a virtual environment
+	python3.11 -m venv portfolio_env

+	# Activate the virtual environment
+	source portfolio_env/bin/activate

+	# Upgrade pip
+	pip install --upgrade pip

+	# Install required libraries
+	pip install yfinance numpy pandas scipy matplotlib seaborn statsmodels pandas-datareader

+	# Run the Python script
+	python3.11 main_portfolio_optimization.py

+	# Deactivate the virtual environment
+	deactivate

+Make the script executable by running:

+	chmod +x run_portfolio_optimization.sh

+Run the script:

+	./run_portfolio_optimization.sh

+This script will create a virtual environment, install all necessary dependencies, run the main Python script, and then deactivate the virtual environment.

+Note: If you're using Windows, you'll need to modify the script or use a bash emulator like Git Bash to run this script.

 Core Functions

 	•	compute_stock_metrics(): Calculates returns, volatilities, and correlation matrix
 	•	optimize_portfolio(): Computes GMVP and MSR portfolios
 	•	calculate_efficient_frontier(): Generates efficient frontier points